BreakingTV/YouDownloader/README.md

 Example:

 ```
-Name/URL: Someordinarygamers
+Name/URL: Funny cat videos
+Loading...

+[0]Cute and Funny Cat Videos to Keep You Smiling! 🐱 - Rufus
+[1]It's TIME for SUPER LAUGH! - Best FUNNY CAT videos - Tiger Productions
+[2]Funniest Cats 😹 - Don't try to hold back Laughter 😂 - Funny Cats Life - Funny Cats Life
+[3]The funniest and most humorous cat videos ever! - Funny cat compilation - Tiger Productions

-What video you want to Download?
+Choose one video you want to download
-[1]I Almost Lost My Virtual Machines... - SomeOrdinaryGamers
-[2]I Have Really Good News... - SomeOrdinaryGamers
-[3]Worst Game Ever... - SomeOrdinaryGamers
-[4]addressing a controversy... - SomeOrdinaryGamers
-[5]Cancel Culture... - SomeOrdinaryGamers
-2
+0
+Using: Cute and Funny Cat Videos to Keep You Smiling! 🐱
+Loading...
 Download Successful
+when you don't know press Enter
 Where you want to store this video?
-Full path: /home/USER/Downloads
+Full path:

+Process finished with exit code 0

 ```

 ## Note